OmriMeshulam/Sorting-Algorithms/README.md

 About Quick sort: On the average, it has O(n log n) complexity, worst case O(n^2).
 The divide-and-conquer strategy is used in quicksort.
 Below the recursion step is described: 1) Choose a pivot value.
 We take the value of the middle element as pivot value, but it can be any value, which is in range of sorted values, even if it doesn't present in the array.
 2) Partition.
 Rearrange elements in such a way, that all elements which are lesser than the pivot go to the left part of the array and all elements greater than the pivot, go to the right part of the array.
 Values equal to the pivot can stay in any part of the array.
 Notice, that array may be divided in non-equal parts.
 3) Sort both parts.
 Apply quicksort algorithm recursively to the left and the right parts.

 About Bubble sort: O(n^2).
 Comparison based sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items and swaps them if they are in the wrong order.

+About Selection sort: Selection sort is an in-place comparison sort.
+It has O(n^2) complexity, making it inefficient on large lists, and generally performs worse than the similar insertion sort.
+Selection sort is noted for its simplicity, and also has performance advantages over more complicated algorithms in certain situations.
+The algorithm finds the minimum value, swaps it with the value in the first position, and repeats these steps for the remainder of the list.
+It does no more than n swaps, and thus is useful where swapping is very expensive.